choderalab/modelforge/docs/training.rst

 Learning rate scheduler
  ^^^^^^^^^^^^^^^^^^^^^^^^

-The learning rate scheduler is responsible for adjusting the learning rate during training. *Modelforge* uses the REduceLROnPlateau scheduler, which reduces the learning rate by a factor when the RMSE of the energy prediction on the validation set does not improve for a given number of epochs.
+The learning rate scheduler is responsible for adjusting the learning rate during training. *Modelforge* uses the `REduceLROnPlateau scheduler`, which reduces the learning rate by a factor when the RMSE of the energy prediction on the validation set does not improve for a given number of epochs.
 The scheduler is controlled by the parameters in the `[training.lr_scheduler]` section of the `training.toml` file.

 Loss function
 ^^^^^^^^^^^^^^^^^^^^^^^^